• Skip to primary navigation

 Chocolate dipping

-Once everything is in place, add the 2 tablespoons of whole beans into the bowl of melted chocolate.
+Once everything is in place, add the 2 tablespoons of whole beans to the bowl of melted chocolate.

 Using a fork or a dipping tool, guide them in and out of the chocolate as needed to coat the beans properly.

-One by one, drain off any excess by tapping the side of the bowl when raising them out of the chocolate.
-Scraping against the side of the bowl also works to remove any excess chocolate drips.
+One by one, drain any excess by tapping the side of the bowl when raising them out of the chocolate.
+Scraping against the bowl’s side also removes any excess chocolate drips.

 Transfer the evenly coated chocolate coffee beans to parchment paper one by one and in a single layer, keeping them separate.
 This will prevent them from sticking together when the chocolate solidifies.